KColangelo/Double-ML-Continuous-Treatment/README.md

 -estimation.py is where we define the class which describes the main estimator, defined as DDMLCT.
  After importing CL2020, we can initialize a DDMLCT object by calling CL2020.DDMLCT(model1,model2).<br />
 -file_management.py defines a function which we use to help organize the file structure of the output<br />
--models.py defines the neural network models we use in both the simulations and empirical application
+-models.py defines the neural network models we use in both the simulations and empirical application.
+For other models (lasso and random forest) we use the models form sklearn directly.

 ## Simulation Results Files <a name"sim-names"></a>
 In the simulation folder, we save files with names that denote choice of c,n,L, and ml method.